Dam Failure Plans

 (iv) how evacuation of affected people will occur;

-The Consent Holder shall engage a suitably qualified and registered Chartered Professional
+34. The Consent Holder shall engage a suitably qualified and registered Chartered Professional Engineer who:

 (b) is a Category A Recognised Engineer for the purposes of the NZSOLD Guidelines;